axibase/atsd/installation/verifying-installation.md

 Depending on the available resources, it can take 5-20 minutes for ATSD to initialize.

-## User Interface
+## Web Interface

 At the end of the installation process the script displays the ATSD IP address and ports.

 ![](./images/atsd_install_shell.png )

-Access the ATSD web interface on the secure port (8443 by default):
+Access the ATSD web interface on the secure port.

 ```txt
 https://192.0.2.116:8443